Stephen Goss

-As of 2020, he is Professor of Composition in the Department of Music and Media at the University of Surrey.
+As of 2026, he is Professor of Composition in the School of Arts, Humanities, and Creative Industries at the University of Surrey.
 He is also a professor of guitar at the Royal Academy of Music in London and the director of the International Guitar Research Centre, which he founded with John Williams and Milton Mermikides in 2014.
 Before moving to the University of Surrey in 1999, he taught at the Yehudi Menuhin School.

 Goss studied at the Royal Academy of Music (where he won the Julian Bream Prize in 1986) and the Universities of Bristol and London (where he completed his doctorate in 1997).
 His composition teachers were Edward Gregson, Robert Saxton, Peter Dickinson and Anthony Payne, and he studied guitar with Michael Lewin.
+He has been nominated for an Ivor Novello Award, and is a Fellow of the Royal Academy of Music.

 Compositions

 Goss's work has included several projects with the guitarist John Williams, who recorded and toured his Guitar Concerto (2012) with the Royal Philharmonic Orchestra in 2014.
 Goss has collaborated with artists as diverse as Andrew Lloyd Webber, Alt-J, and Avi Avital.
 In his role as composer-in-residence for the Orpheus Sinfonia, he wrote the Concerto for Five (2013) for the combination of violin, saxophone, cello, bass, piano and orchestra, and the Piano Concerto (Signum Classics 2013) - the first classical concert piece to feature an interactive tablet app.

 Orchestras which have performed his music include The Russian National Orchestra (under Mikhail Pletnev), The China National Symphony Orchestra, The Royal Liverpool Philharmonic Orchestra, the State Symphony Orchestra 'New Russia', The RTÉ National Symphony Orchestra, The Barcelona Symphony Orchestra, The Scottish Chamber Orchestra, BBC NOW, The National Symphony Orchestra of Colombia, The Oregon Symphony Orchestra.
 His Albéniz Concerto (2009) for guitar and orchestra was released on EMI Classics in November 2010.
 Goss wrote the first ever Theorbo Concerto, which was released on the Deux-Elles label in 2019.

-Other commissions have come from: guitarists, David Russell, Xuefei Yang, Zoran Dukić and Miloš Karadaglić, the percussionist Evelyn Glennie, cellist Natalie Clein, violinist Nicola Benedetti, flautist William Bennett, pianist Emmanuel Despax, and the tenor Ian Bostridge.
+Other commissions have come from: guitarists, David Russell, Xuefei Yang, Zoran Dukić and Miloš Karadaglić, the percussionist Evelyn Glennie, violinist Nicola Benedetti, flautist William Bennett, pianist Emmanuel Despax, and the tenor Ian Bostridge.
 Most of his music is published by Doberman Editions, Quebec, Canada.